Use an overdraft? It could cost you more than a payday loan

 Is there an alternative?

-If you struggle to stick to a budget, the thinkmoney Personal Account is one way you could stay in control of your money.
+If you struggle to stick to a budget, the thinkmoney Current Account is one way you could stay in control of your money.
 With the account, you can ring-fence the money you need for your important bills and expenses.
 When your wages or benefits come into your account, we’ll hold the money needed for these – so you know the important things are covered.
 And what’s more, this means you won’t have any unexpected charges.